fieldtrip/website/reference/ft_sourcegrandaverage.md

  FT_SOURCESTATISTICS with the method 'randomization' or 'randcluster'.

- The input source structures should be spatially alligned to each other and should have the same positions for the source grid.
+ The input source structures should be spatially alligned to each other and should have the same positions for the sourcemodel.

  Use as
   [grandavg] = ft_sourcegrandaverage(cfg, source1, source2, ...)